 Courses within the Specialty of Practice curriculum introduce learners to musculoskeletal, neurologic, and psychosomatic pain in various forms, offering an in- depth exploration of TCM and Western medical treatment options.
 Specifically, program participants explore oncologic, gynecologic, vascular, visceral, and sensory pain and the associated psychosocial phenomena.
 Learners also develop skills and techniques to care for patients in a collaborative medical setting.

 Advanced Clinic Practice in Specialty

-The inquiry curriculum engages participants in the development of the skills necessary to pursue academic research.
+The Inquiry curriculum engages participants in the development of the skills necessary to pursue academic research.
 Coursework in statistics and research design complements a robust discussion of scientific paradigms and the relationship of qualitative research to TCM.
 The coursework prepares participants to develop and implement an individual or group research project within the specialty area.
-This project is completed during the second year of the program and results in the creation and presentation of a scientific manuscript.
+This project is completed during the second year of the program and results in the creation and presentation of a science-based, publishable manuscript.

-The professional development and leadership curriculum provides the framework for the learner’s professional transformation.
-Through teaching, supervising in clinic, conducting course and curricular assessments, and participating in professional service activities, learners prepare to take leadership roles in the national advancement of the TCM profession.
+The Professional Development and Leadership curriculum provides the framework for the learner’s professional transformation.
+Through teaching, supervising in clinic, conducting course and curricular assessments, and by participating in professional service activities, learners prepare to take leadership roles in the national advancement of the TCM profession.